-- This is a borderline case study:
+- Is this a case study at all?

+- Points in favor:

+- context is important

+- no control is exerted (retrospective study)

+- Points against:

 - It is hardly longitudinal

 - The analysis is rather quantitative

 - There is little focus on the procedural HOWs or WHYs

-- On the other hand

-- context is important

-- no control is exerted (retrospective study)
+- In particular, the effect from the model-building is not analyzed!

 - Note that the unit of analysis is the whole set of inspections

 - Another note:

 - The article is fairly precise when talking technically about statistics, but sometimes sloppy when talking about causality (which is sometimes implied where it is in fact unknown)